Isn’t proofreading just checking spellings and grammar? Doesn’t spellcheck do that?

 Spellcheck will not do all that.
-It also won’t pick up real words that are used in the wrong place (eg, brought when you mean bought).
+It also won’t pick up real words that you use in the wrong place (eg, brought when you mean bought).

 As for computer grammar checking… Quite simply, it’s often wrong.
 Human language is far too subtle for a computer to understand all its meanings.
 It’s not often I can claim to be better than a computer, but this is one of those times!